uyiekpen/LSL_TASK/README.md

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can't go back!**
+Once you `eject`, you can't go back!** first i am supposed to state that system ran into an issueso i had to use another system that is why you are seeing another person name on  the push history

 install some npm packages such as styled component axios react-router-dom
 ### `npm install styled-components`